 Senior managers can be teachers and mentors but frequently are still doing the work themselves.
 You have to remove the “threat” that they will be put out to pasture when teaching others their job functions.

 Don’t be fooled by the term.
 A senior person could be 24, 41 or 77 years old.
 It is more about the individual’s knowledge level vs. how long you’ve been with the company.

 Young people with talent also need to be taught that certain behaviors are necessary to succeed.
 Explain what it means to succeed and to underperform.
 Formal and informal reviews need to be frequent if the behaviors do not align with the goals and objectives.

 Rationale & Solutions That Work

-Senior managers create unnecessary risks when challenged by young people with different energy and talent.
+Senior managers can create unnecessary risks when challenged by young people with different energy and talent.
 If they are close-minded to new ideas or feel threatened, this isn’t healthy for growing talent in a company.
 Changes need to be made to how they view their roles and how performance is measured.

 Implementing solutions requires an understanding of your company culture and how your staff perceives they are treated.
 Yes, their perception is their reality.
 Check out these other articles on these and other subjects that should help you along.
 There are also several others on my website that are great resources.